Spdpush/File-Sharing-Bot/README.md

 </p>

-Telegram Bot to store Posts and Documents and it can Access by Special Links.
+Telegram Bot tostore Posts and Documents and it can Access by Special Links.
 I Guess This Will Be Usefull For Many People.....😇.

 ##